Here's what's included in the $23 million renovation proposal for Avista Stadium

-SPOKANE, Wash. — Spokane Avista Stadium could get $23 million in renovations in the next four years after a facility report assessment.
+SPOKANE, Wash. — Spokane Avista Stadium could get $23 million in renovations over the next four years after a facility report assessment.

 Spokane County hired ALSC Architects to provide the stadium's assessment and planning services that proposed 24 renovations to the Spokane Indian's Avista Stadium to ensure compliance with Major League Baseball regulations (MLB).
 Other upgrades include new spectator amenities and other potential campus improvements.

-The new regulations are primarily for player, coaching staff, and team support facilities.
-The upgrades will be completed prior to the beginning of the 2026 baseball season.
+The new regulations are primarily for player, coaching staff and team support facilities.
+The upgrades are slated for completion prior to the beginning of the 2026 baseball season.

-Some Avista Stadium renovations will only happen if the Spokane county and the Indian staff team want them.

-The stadium concessions building that was built in 2013 is not up to MLB standards as it was not designed for cold-weather operations.
-Also, the existing ball field surface is non compliant due to uneven grades and a lack of sufficient drainage.
+The stadium concessions building that was built in 2013 is not up to MLB standards, as it was not designed for cold-weather operations.
+Additionally, the existing ball field surface is non compliant due to uneven grades and a lack of sufficient drainage.

 The costs of the project needed to satisfy standards by 2026, will cost between $12-14 million to the county and team, well under the projected costs of replacing the stadium.
 The whole cost for the remodeling of the stadium's facilities is estimated to cost almost $23 million.